 1. All mixed martial arts promoters must have a valid promoter’s license from the Commission - fee is $100 per year and the license will expire on December 31st of each year.
-All promoters must also complete a criminal history record check (fee is $10).
-For faster results, you can use the Pennsylvania Access To Criminal History website.
+All promoters must also complete a criminal history record check (mail in form or online access)

 2. A surety bond (on a form supplied by the Commission) of not less than $15,000 must be on file with the Commission before the event.
 Cash or certified check may also be used instead of the bond.

 3. All promoters shall apply in writing to the Commission specifying the time, date and location of their event.
 The Commission reserves the right to limit the number of MMA events per month in the state, as well as to limit the number of bouts per event.
 All bouts must be approved by the Executive Director and should be given to him at least (10) days before the event.
 (Bout Contracts) The list of bouts shall include the full names, records and scheduled rounds of each fighter.
 The promoter shall also list the name of the match-maker who will be proposing the bouts.
 It is the Promoter and Match-maker’s responsibility to ensure that none of the proposed fighters are currently on “suspension” from another Athletic Commission.